sdesabbata/r-for-geographic-data-science/docs/300-exploratory.md

 If we aim to explore how that portion of the population is distributed among the different supergroups of the 2011OAC, there are a number of charts that would allow us to visualise that relationship.

 For instance, the barchart above can be enhanced through the use of the visual variable colour and the `fill` option.
-The graphic below uses a few options seen in the practical session 401 to create a stacked barchart, where sections of each bar are filled with the colour associated with a 2011OAC supergroup.
+The code creates a stacked barchart where sections of each bar are filled with the colour associated with a 2011OAC supergroup.

 ```r